 - Animal Liberation Qld, alongside Animals Australia, uncovered widespread "live baiting" within the Australian greyhound racing industry.
 The footage was aired on Four Corners on February 16th 2015.

-- On 19th February 2015 we launched greyhoundcruelty.com web site with partner group Animals Australia to further expose "live baiting" and pressure sponsors and government to take action.
+- On 19th February 2015 we launched greyhoundcruelty.com web site with Animals Australia to further expose "live baiting" and pressure sponsors and government to take action.

-- We have been leading a campaign against the greyhound track at Slacks Creek, Logan.
+- We successfully led a campaign against the greyhound track at Slacks Creek, Logan.
 The campaign has received much media attention and raised the profile of greyhound racing issues in Queensland, especially in the Logan area.

-- We have lodged petitions containing over 10,000 signatures to the Queensland Parliament.
+- We have lodged petitions containing over 10,000 signatures to the Queensland Parliament to oppose greyhound racing and stop the Logan track.

 - We have produced a greyhound brochure to educate the public.
 Download brochure (PDF - 461 kb).

-- We created this community service announcement to educate people about the racing industry
+- We created a community service announcement in 2014 to educate people about the racing industry.

 - We continue to investigate and expose the cruelty and waste of life associated with this industry.